We are making improvements to Disability Support Services (DSS) funded supports.

 Learn more about what the disability community told us

-People will experience these changes when they apply for the first time, or when they have a reassessment in the future.
+People will experience these changes when they apply for the first time, or when they have their next reassessment.

-The changes will make things fairer and more consistent across the country, no matter where you live.
+The changes make things fairer and more consistent across the country, no matter where you live.